Business Organic Waste

 Businesses and organizations may apply for an exemption if they meet one or more of the following criteria:

-To obtain an exemption, businesses may complete a self-declaration form on (insert web form link) stating the reason for exemption and provide supporting documentation.
+To obtain an exemption, businesses may complete a self-declaration form stating the reason for exemption and provide supporting documentation.
 Exemptions will be reviewed for approval by the City of Saskatoon.

 Home-based businesses are not included in this regulation as they have access to the residential waste diversion programs.
 However, they are responsible for the removal of materials that exceed the capacity of their residential containers.

 Why do we need this?

 Businesses and organizations generate 68% of the garbage in our community.

 Most of the material collected from these businesses and organizations isn’t garbage at all!
 Much of what is thrown out is paper, cardboard, and food that can easily be diverted from the landfill.
 Approximately 25% of total regional business waste is organic.